System update script

 Most Debian based Linux users will just tell you

-But at some point you’re going to want to clean up your package manager or do a full system update and what about FlatPak update?
+But at some point you’re going to want to clean up your package manager and what about FlatPak update?

 To those ends, I wrote a bash script called update that lives in my local bin folder (~/bin)